gotrekg/LAN-Party-Setup/Servers/LANCACHE/03-drivers.md

 chmod 555 /lancache/data  # Read and execute only
 ```

-This prevents anything (like someone’s cheap antivirus) from accidentally deleting files in the cache.
+This prevents anything (like someone’s antivirus) from accidentally deleting files in the cache.

 ### For Shared Folder (read/write access)